MIKATRUST/dex/README.md

 #install react for the frontend
 $ sudo npm install -g create-react-app

-#Create the react client within teh project directory
+#Create the react client within the project directory
 $ create-react-app client